Pilgrim at Tinker Creek: Reception and awards

 Despite being a bestseller, Pilgrim received little academic attention until more than five years after its publication.
 Early reviewers Charles Nicol and J. C. Peirce linked Dillard with the transcendentalist movement, comparing her to Thoreau and Ralph Waldo Emerson.
 Author and environmentalist Edward Abbey, known as the "Thoreau of the American West", stated that Dillard was the "true heir of the Master".
 He wrote, "she alone has been able to compose, successfully, in Thoreau's extravagant and transcendental manner."
 In his 1992 book critic Scott Slovic wrote that Pilgrim at Tinker Creek eventually "catapulted [Dillard] to prominence among contemporary American nonfiction writers—particularly among nature writers—and stimulated a wealth of reviews and a steadily accumulating body of criticism."
 Gary McIlroy believed that Dillard's work is distinctive for its "vibrant rediscovery of the woods.
 [She] studies the wildest remnants of the Virginia woodlands, stirring all the dark and promising mysteries of the American frontier."
-In a 2021 interview with Ezra Klein, author Ted Chiang was asked for his favourite religious text and said that he "can’t really point to a conventional religious text as an atheist" but that reading Pilgrim "gave me maybe the closest that I’m likely to get to understanding a kind of religious ecstasy".Pilgrim at Tinker Creek won the Pulitzer Prize for General Non-fiction in 1975, when Dillard was 29 years old.
+In a 2021 interview with Ezra Klein, author Ted Chiang was asked for his favourite religious text and said that he "can’t really point to a conventional religious text as an atheist" but that reading Pilgrim "gave me maybe the closest that I’m likely to get to understanding a kind of religious ecstasy".Pilgrim at Tinker Creek won the Pulitzer Prize for General Nonfiction in 1975, when Dillard was 29 years old.
 The jury noted in its nomination that "Miss Dillard is an expert observer in whom science has not etiolated a sense of awe ...
 Her book is a blend of observation and introspection, mystery and knowledge.
 We unanimously recommend it for the prize."
 Since its initial publication, portions of the book have been anthologized in over thirty collections.
 Subsequent editions included those published by Bantam Books (1975) and Harper Colophon (1985; 1988).
 The Harper Perennial 25th-Anniversary edition, which included an afterword by the author, was released in 1999.
 The first UK edition was released in 1976.
 The book has been translated into many languages throughout the years, including Swedish, Japanese, French, and German.
 In 1998, it was listed in Modern Library 100 Best Nonfiction Books, both on the board's and the reader's lists.